 Date: November 25 – 11:00 am – 12:30 EST

-Location: Streamed lived at the CCGH 2021 and Virtual
+Location: Streamed live at the CCGH 2021 (Virtual)

 What should inform stages of the policy process from problem conceptualization to design, implementation, and evaluation?